digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 ### Worker node

-To setup the worker node I following the same guide as above but change the name to "talos-worker" or something similar.
+To setup the worker node I following the same guide as above but change the name to "talos-worker-1" or something similar.

-The worker node also doesn't need the same amount of resources.
+Also the worker node doesn't need the same amount of resources.
+To make it easier for you I list the minimum and recommended resources below.

 #### Minimum